-- Must have an approved graduation application on file for the current term - Must not have a balance due on their student account
+- Must have an approved graduation application on file for the current term - Must not have a balance due on their student account See Policy PL 115-407 Veterans Benefits and Transition Act of 2018

 Degree Conferral

 Degree conferral is the process by which OKWU awards a degree earned.
 Degrees are conferred on the last day of the term in which academic requirements are met, and will be posted on transcripts at the next scheduled posting date following the successful completion of all course work.